ramecnt/exam_skypro/README.md

 ---

-#### You can use `vvladimirov.space` address and send your requests on this site or you can do it from your local machine
+#### You can use `vvladimirov.space` address and send your requests on this site, or you can do it from your local machine

 ---

-1) Copy this project on youl local machine `git clone https://github.com/cestxvcdim/SkyPro_Exam2.git`
+1) Copy this project on your local machine `git clone https://github.com/cestxvcdim/SkyPro_Exam2.git`
 2) Write in a terminal this command `docker-compose up --build -d`
 3) Open an application, which can send **GET/POST/PUT/DELETE** methods, f.e `Postman` and write in the browse page this address `http://localhost/`
 4) Write your request and push "SEND" button